 Moving on . . .
 Over the past hundred and seventy-plus years, “Jingle Bells” has been performed by everyone from that original Sunday School group to the Mormon Tabernacle Choir.
 It’s also been recorded by every big and not so big name in the music business from country to classical.
 But, it’s just too good and sing-able a song not to live on, even if it jingle-jangles on a bit too often in too many shopping venues at this time of year.

-So, for a retreat from modern times, click or tap on the next image or link to listen to a modern (not a scratchy 19th century cylinder) rendition of Pierpont’s original lyrics and melody of “The One-Horse Open Sleigh.”
+So, for a retreat from modern times, click or tap on the triangle in the next image or link to listen to a modern (not a scratchy 19th century cylinder) rendition of Pierpont’s original lyrics and melody of “The One-Horse Open Sleigh.”

 And, where would we be without a ukulele version?
 Click or tap on the next image or link to hear The Ukulele Orchestra of Great Britain have a rather bizarre go at this one!